A2Amir/Traffic_Sign_Classifier/README.md

-#### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-Predict the Sign Type for the clear Images!
-[alt text][image19]

-Predict the Sign Type for the noisy Images!
-[alt text][image20]

 ### 7. Visualize the Neural Network's State with Test Images
 Provided the function code that allows us to get the visualization output of any Tensorflow weight layer we want.
 The inputs to the function should be a stimuli image, one used during training or a new one you provided, and then the Tensorflow variable name that represents the layer's state during the training process.The result of the first cinvolutional layer is presented below.